trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

  * For fixed width types the size must be equal to number of bytes used by specified ``dataFormat``.
  * For ``VARCHAR`` all bytes between start (inclusive) and end (exclusive) are used.

-If no ``mapping`` attribute is specified it is equivalent to setting start position to 0 and leaving end position undefined.
+If no ``mapping`` attribute is specified, it is equivalent to setting start position to 0 and leaving end position undefined.

 Decoding scheme of numeric data types (``BIGINT``, ``INTEGER``, ``SMALLINT``, ``TINYINT``, ``DOUBLE``) is straightforward.
 A sequence of bytes is read from input message and decoded according to either: